How to Become a Meal Planning Maestro

 - Saturday prep - write a "to use" list of 4-5 items looking sad in the fridge/pantry, then peruse Be Good cooking school (or your favourite cook book), and write beside each one a meal you can make with it (your "to make" list).
 I recommend 3 mains, and 1-2 snack/sweet recipes.

-- Fill your planner - print out the meal planner below, and write your chosen mains into the Tuesday, Thursday and Sunday dinner slots.
+- Fill your planner - print out the meal planner up top, and write your chosen mains into the Tuesday, Thursday and Sunday dinner slots.
 Write your snack and/or sweet treat at the top of the snacks + desserts column.
 You can then fill in Monday, Wednesday, and Friday dinner slots with leftovers of your choice, and "out" in the Saturday.
 Breakfasts fill in with your favourite simple breakfast (e.g. fruit salad with coconut yoghurt & muesli).
 For lunches, either fill these in with leftovers from dinner if you're choosing that option, something simple such as "salad with sesame spelt bread, avo, & tomato", or a back up recipe from your freezer stocks.

 - Shopping list - write yourself a list with all the fresh ingredients you need for your recipes, along with fresh fruit and vege for your breakfasts and lunches, as well as any pantry staples you need a top up of.